kevin-chalmers/set10108/labs/lab08/README.md

 | Volta                 |  7.0 - 7.2          |         64    |
 | Turing                |  7.5                |               |

-A GTX 780 has Kepler architecture and has 12 multiprocessors.
-This means that the 780 will have 2304 cores in total, running at approximately 862 MHz.
-This means that we have close to 2 THz of performance.
+A GTX Titan X has Maxwell architecture and has 24 multiprocessors.
+This means that the Titan X will have 3072 cores in total, running at approximately 1050MHz.
+This means that we over 3.2 THz of performance (if that was how we measured such things).

 ## CUDA Kernels

-One of the main differences CUDA provides from OpenCL is that we are using a single file solution.
-That means that we will write our CUDA kernel in the same file as our main method.
+One of the main differences CUDA provides from OpenCL is that we have a single file solution.
+That means we write our CUDA kernel in the same file as our main method.
 This keeps us closer to standard C++ development, and we do not need to load and compile external.

 ```cuda
 __global__ void vecadd(const int *A, const int *B, int *C)